joker-b/botzo/_books/signs.md

 inline_nav: true
 ---

-<p class="notice"><i>Forgotten Signs</i> is <a href="https://www.blurb.com/b/11960095-forgotten-signs" target="_blank">now available online!</a> 64 pages of illustrations and interpretation.<br /><br />You can also get a signed copy of the paper back or the original hardcover edition in person during Sonoma County art events or included with any purchase of a <i>Forgetten Signs</i> art print.</p>
+<p class="notice--info"><i>Forgotten Signs</i> is <a href="https://www.blurb.com/b/11960095-forgotten-signs" target="_blank">now available for purchase online!</a><br/><br/>64 pages of illustrations and text.<br /><br />You can also get a signed copy of either the paperback or the original hardcover edition in person during Sonoma County art events or included with the purchase of any size <a href="mailto:kevin+books@vumondo.com?subject=Please%20Keep%20Me%20Updated%20about%20%22Forgotten%20Signs%20Prints&body=Let%20me%20know%20about%20updates%20on%20sale%20and%20availability%20of%20%22Forgotten%20Signs%22%20prints.%0A%0AThanks%21"><i>Forgotten Signs</i> art print.</a></p>

-_Forgotten Signs_ was begun by a pair of beloved Hong Kong guinea pigs, during the season of the annual lunar new year.
+_Forgotten Signs_ was begun in Hong Kong, during the season of the annual lunar new year, inspired by a pair of beloved pets owned by young relatives.

-We wondered if their personalities were influenced by the calendar.
-And as animals without a calendar presence of their own, what might it be?
+"What sign are the guinea pigs?" we asked.

+"Guinea pigs don't have signs!" came back the kids' answer.

+"Well why not?
+Why is there no sign of the guinea pig?
+Or for that matter, the cat, the duck, the crab?"

-The result is a collection of new, alternative and forward-looking new zodiac animals -- new, or are they forgotten, and only now remembered?
+The result is a collection of alternative and forward-looking zodiac animals, illustrated in the style of traditional calendars, and each given a unique interpretive text.

+They're new -- or were they forgotten, and only now remembered?
+There may be one that suits you perfectly.

-Readers and visitors are invited to consider that perhaps they are more than an ox or rat -- there may be a new and better sign for them.
-Or enjoy choosing new signs for their friends (or enemies).
+Perhaps you've always felt that you're more than an ox, a rat, or even a dragon -- there may be a new and better sign for you.
+You might also enjoy choosing perfect new signs for your friends (or even enemies).

-Available as an individual hardcover book or in a gallery edition, packaged with editioned prints from the set.
+_Forgotten Signs_ is available as an individual hardcover book or in a softbound gallery edition, also packaged with editioned prints from the set.

 <a class="btn btn--info btn--large" href="mailto:kevin+books@vumondo.com?subject=Updates%20on%20the%20Book%20%22Forgotten%20Signs%22&body=Please%20keep%20me%20informed%20about%20updates%20for%20sales%20availability%20of%20your%20book%20%22Forgotten%20Signs%3A%20A%20Zodiac%20for%20the%20Future%22">Click Here to Receive Updates on _Forgotten Signs_ Availability</a>